dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/webhooks/zapier-new-cloud-job.md

  - check that it was successful
  - trigger a different job to run using the dbt Cloud Admin API

+ This can be useful when you need to trigger a job in a different project.
+Remember that dbt works best when it understands the whole context of the <Term id="dag"/> it has been asked to run, so use this ability judiciously.

 ## Integration steps:

 ### Create a new Zap in Zapier